 Highlight where you got your bachelor's degree, and include any significant academic achievements you earned along the way.
 In Quebec, a three-year diploma program is sufficient to become a nurse.
 If you have a master's degree, that's an asset and worth featuring clearly on your resume at the top of your education section.
 Add any additional, relevant professional certifications or licenses that you possess.
 They show that you're eager to continue learning and make you more appealing to potential employers.

 5. List your skills and qualifications

 Under each job, list your duties and responsibilities.
-Focus on matching the duties you have experience with to the ones listed on the job description and feature those first.
-Soft skills describe your personality traits that make you a good fit for a role as a nurse.
-You should also list job-related technical skills, like experience with patient record keeping, operating machinery to monitor patient vital signs.
+Focus on matching the duties you have experience with to the ones listed in the job description and feature those first.
+Soft skills describe the personality traits that make you a good fit for a role as a nurse.
+You should also list job-related technical skills, like experience with patient record keeping and operating machinery to monitor patient vital signs.
 Mention the most relevant skills first to encourage a potential employer to keep reading.

 6. Prepare a reference list

 Many potential employers ask for a list of references that they can contact to confirm your fitness for the position.
 Getting good reviews from former nurse managers, doctors, academic advisors, and coworkers can help you stand out from other candidates.
 Speak to people in your professional network and ask them if they can provide a reference for you.
 It's good practice to let them know when you expect a potential employer will contact them, most likely after the interview.